Moulyadj-06/.github/profile/README.md

 ![GDSC Kristu Jayanti College](https://github.com/KJC-GDSC/KGUB/assets/85097731/5592c432-e39a-4a03-8b0b-6c8d4d4888cc)

-**Welcome to the Kristu Jayanti Google Developer Student Clubs (KJGDSC) community!
+## Introduction

+Welcome to the official GitHub repository of KJC GDSC, the Google Developer Student Clubs at Kristu Jayanti College [Autonomous].
+We are a dynamic community of tech enthusiasts, students, and innovators who are dedicated to making a positive impact on both our college and society through technology.

+## About Us

+KJC GDSC is more than just a club; it's a hub of creativity, collaboration, and innovation.
 We're delighted to have you here.
-This readme file will provide you with essential information about our community and the teams that make it thrive.**
+This readme file will provide you with essential information about our community and the teams that make it thrive.

 # Table of Contents
 - [About KJGDSC](#About)